Postmaster General Louis DeJoy resigns after 5 years in the position

 He added that “much work remains that is necessary to sustain our positive trajectory.”

+The National Association of Letter Carriers’ president, Brian L. Renfroe, said in a statement Monday that the union stands ready to work with whomever the board selects as the next postmaster general.

+“The future of the Postal Service is on the line, and choosing someone with innovative ideas and appreciation for our Constitutionally mandated service is essential,” Renfroe said.

-Earlier this month, DeJoy said he planned to cut 10,000 workers and billions of dollars from the U.S. Postal Service budget and he'd do that working with Elon Musk 's Department of Government Efficiency, according to a letter sent to members of Congress.
+Earlier this month, DeJoy said he planned to cut 10,000 workers and billions of dollars from the USPS budget and he’d do that working with Elon Musk ‘s Department of Government Efficiency, according to a letter sent to members of Congress.

-U.S. Postal workers, including mail carriers, gathered over the weekend to protest the cuts and the plan they say will dismantle the service.
+USPS workers, including mail carriers, have gathered over the past week to protest the cuts and the plan they say will dismantle the service.

+Critics of the plan fear negative effects of the cuts will be felt across the country.
+Democratic U.S. Rep. Gerald Connolly, of Virginia, has said in response that turning over the service to DOGE would result in it being undermined and privatized.

 DeJoy’s tenure was marked by the COVID-19 pandemic, surges in mail-in election ballots and efforts to stem losses through cost and service cuts.

-He took the helm of the postal service in the summer of 2020 during President Donald Trump's first term.
-He was a Republican donor who owned a logistics business before taking office and was the first postmaster general in nearly two decades who was not a career postal employee.
+He became postmaster general in the summer of 2020 during President Donald Trump’s first term.
+He was a Republican donor who owned a logistics business and was the first person to hold the position in nearly two decades who was not a career postal employee.

+In February, Trump said he may put USPS under the control of the Commerce Department in what would be an executive branch takeover.
+Trump at the time called the move a way to stop losses at the $78 billion-a-year agency, which has struggled to balance the books with the decline of first-class mail.

+USPS currently employs about 640,000 workers who make deliveries from inner cities to rural areas and far-flung islands.